Green To Go

 - Hospitals and Nursing Homes

-- Polyethylene (PE) plastic lined paper hot and cold cups and containers (such as soup containers).
+- Polyethylene (PE) plastic lined paper hot and cold cups and containers for liquids (such as soup containers).

-- Polystyrene (PS) lids for PE lined paper hot cups and containers.
+- Polystyrene (PS) lids for the exempted containers.

 Green To Go supplier list

 The City of Minneapolis does not endorse any company.
-This list is provided as a resource for businesses that need to purchase products that meet the city’s environmentally acceptable packaging ordinance requirements.
+This list is provided as a resource for businesses needing to purchase products that meet Green To Go rules.
 The companies listed sell directly to businesses.

 Hennepin County assistance